Abed-Nada/License-plate-matcher-using-SIFT/README.md

 This License Plate Matcher can be employed in various applications, including:

-- Surveillance Systems: To identify vehicles and track their movements in real-time.
+- Surveillance Systems: To identify vehicles and track their movements.

 - Vehicle Tracking: To track specific vehicles for security and logistics purposes.